 Better Techniques and Technology

-If it has been years since your last dental visit, then you are probably in for a pleasant surprise.
+If it’s been quite some time since your last dental visit, then you’re probably in for a pleasant surprise.
 Dental equipment and techniques have come a long way in recent years, resulting in a far more comfortable patient experience.
 Treatments that used to feel awkward or painful are likely to prove less invasive now.
 This improved technology also enables the dentist to work more efficiently and effectively, so you won’t have to spend as long in the chair.

 Compassionate Care Is the Standard